w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 ### Frontier EVM Contracts

-[Frontier][] is suit of tools that enables a Substrate chain to run Ethereum contacts (EVM) natively with the same API/RPC interface Ethereum exposes on Substrate.
+[Frontier][] is the suit of tools that enables a Substrate chain to run Ethereum contacts (EVM) natively with the same API/RPC interface Ethereum exposes on Substrate.
 Ethereum Addresses can also be mapped directly to and from Substrate's SS58 sceme from existing accounts.